bobbylight/RText/extra/Readme.txt

 1. Editing multiple documents at once.
 2. Syntax highlighting for over 25 popular programming languages.
+3. Code folding.
-3. Bracket Matching.
+4. Bracket matching.
-4. CTags support.
+5. CTags support.
-5. Macros.
+6. Macros.
-6. Printing and Print Preview.
+7. Printing and Print Preview.
-7. Find/Replace/Find in Files, including full regex support.
+8. Find/Replace/Find in Files, including full regex support.
-8. Undo/Redo.
+9. Undo/Redo.
-9. Online HTML Help.
+10. Online HTML Help.
-10. Customizable GUI (Look and Feel, icon set, font, background, etc.).
+11. Customizable GUI (Look and Feel, icon set, font, background, etc.).
-11. Code completion (certain languages only).
+12. Code completion (certain languages only).

 Syntax highlighting can be added for new languages relatively easily, and a plugin API is being developed to add new functionality to RText with ease.